-I started at Social Investment Business three years ago with clear objectives: implement a new CRM system, improve our IT structure, enhance the customer journey and provide the tools needed to make the most of 13 years’ worth of social finance data.
+Social Investment Business had clear tech-focused objectives: implement a new CRM system, improve our IT structure, enhance the customer journey and provide the tools needed to make the most of 13 years’ worth of social finance data.

 Every journey has a beginning.
-Mine started with a clear strategy and implementation plan.
+Ours started with a clear strategy and implementation plan.

 - 45% of failures are due to a lack of executive support.

 - 40% are because of implementation issues.

 - 15% are because of the platform itself.

 Using this as a starting point we laid out a strategy that looked at each of the three elements in turn: people, process and platform.

 A CRM project is a cross-departmental change exercise.
 It engages people at all stages.
 Having support from a ‘project sponsor’ in the executive team to help communicate the change ahead is very important.
 Without it, there’s a risk that the project becomes a low priority.
 This change element is often overlooked by organisations that consider implementing a CRM system as ‘just another IT project’.